 Septic arthritis is associated with severe pain in the joint, swelling of the joint and stiffness of the joint.
 It is accompanied by fever and other systemic symptoms.
 There is acute leucocytosis.
 Aspiration yields pus.
 Antibiotics and drainage are mainstays of therapy.

-Tuberculous arthritis of wrist would generally present without systemic symptoms.
+Tuberculous arthritis of the wrist would generally present without systemic symptoms.

 Carpal tunnel syndrome